-According to survey data from the U.S. Environmental Protection Agency (EPA), less than a quarter (22.3 percent) of the privately owned systems are for-profit water businesses.16 The rest are non-profit entities or ancillary systems, which are systems that are owned by entities whose primary function is not water provision (for example, manufactured home parks).17
+According to survey data from the U.S. Environmental Protection Agency (EPA), less than a quarter (22.3 percent) of the privately owned systems are for-profit water businesses.
+The rest are non-profit entities or ancillary systems, which are systems that are owned by entities whose primary function is not water provision (for example, manufactured home parks).
+The survey of the provision of the

-Overall, for-profit water companies own only about 10 percent of U.S. community water systems.18 The vast majority of the water systems owned by for-profit companies are small, with about 90 percent serving fewer than 3,300 people.19
+Overall, for-profit water companies own only about 10 percent of U.S. community water systems.
+The vast majority of the water systems owned by for-profit companies are small, with about 90 percent serving fewer than 3,300 people.